Cookies on the Laser website

 We approached both Salix and BEIS with questions about why the loan schemes have ended and what comes next, but little is clear other than certain decisions were made at ministerial level and that if plans have been made for more PSDS or other new schemes, those plans are not yet at a stage where details can be shared.

 With COP26 coming up and Government’s growing ambition, our guess is that there will be further rounds of PSDS, but when they will arrive is just pure speculation.

-Many of LASER’s customers will currently be focussed on delivering new projects under PSDS funding they’ve received with short timescales.
-But all bodies will need further funding to take them to net-zero, and with the added impact of Covid, internal finances are very, very tight.
+Many of our customers will currently be focussed on delivering new projects under PSDS funding they’ve received with short timescales.
+But all bodies will need further funding to take them to net-zero, and with the added impact of Covid-19, internal finances are very, very tight.

 So, what can we in the public sector do to take some control of funding and be as prepared as we can looking ahead?
 The following might be a good approach:-

 This should cover the key actions the organisation will take and outlines potential investment required.

 This high-level roadmap can be used to make stakeholders throughout the organisation aware of what’s coming and finance colleagues and Members aware of the kind of investment needed.